Performance Intelligence for Agencies

 Truth-aligned scope

-What Performance Intelligence does
+What Performance Intelligence does for agency teams

 • Compares the latest full week against the previous full week (Sun-Sat or Mon-Sun).